 To dispose of a live Christmas tree, the City of Paducah urges residents to recycle by taking the tree to the Compost Facility located at 1560 North 8th Street during regular business hours.
 The facility is open Monday through Saturday, 7 a.m.-3 p.m.
 Please remove all lights, garland, and ornaments before taking the tree to the Compost Facility.
 Residents also can dispose of trees by calling the Engineering-Public Works Department at 270-444-8511 to request the tree to be picked up by city crews.

 To find the recycling centers in any Kentucky county (including centers in McCracken County), click Kentucky Division of Waste Management.
-Click Recycling Centers to link to a website that allows you to enter your zip code to find recycling centers in your region.
+Click Recycling Centers for a website that allows you to enter your zip code to find recycling centers in your region.
 It also provides driving directions.
 However, the list of local recycling centers is not as complete as what you will find on the Kentucky Division of Waste Management website.
 Below is a summary of the information on the Kentucky Division of Waste Management website.
 Please check with the facility for its hours and details of what it accepts.

 |FACILITY NAME||ACCEPTED ITEMS||ADDRESS|

 |Citywide Recycling||all types of paper, aluminum, metals, batteries, radiators, etc.||